Elaeocarpus arnhemicus

-Elaeocarpus arnhemicus, commonly known as elaeocarpus, blue plum, bony quandony or Arnhem Land quandong, is species of flowering plant in the family Elaeocarpaceae and is native to northern Australia, New Guinea, Timor and certain other islands in the Indonesian Archipelago.
+Elaeocarpus arnhemicus, commonly known as elaeocarpus, blue plum, bony quandong or Arnhem Land quandong, is species of flowering plant in the family Elaeocarpaceae and is native to northern Australia, New Guinea, Timor and certain other islands in the Indonesian Archipelago.
 It is a tree with narrow elliptic to lance-shaped or egg-shaped leaves with serrated edges, racemes of white or cream-coloured flowers and metallic blue fruit.

 Description

 Elaeocarpus arnhemicus is a tree.
 Although it was once believed to often grow as a shrub and only grow to a height of 15 m with a DBH of up to 30 cm, it is now known that it can become a much larger plant, to 40m high.

 The leaves are narrow elliptic to lance-shaped or egg-shaped, 50–122 mm long and 20–53 mm wide with serrations on the edges, on a petiole 3–15 mm long.
 The flowers are arranged in racemes up to 60 mm long, each flower on a pedicel up to 5 mm long.
 The sepals are ovate, 2.5–3 mm long and 1.4–2 mm wide.
 The petals are obovate, white or cream-coloured, 2.7–4.2 mm long and 1.5–3.1 mm wide, the tip with 7-12 linear lobes.
 Both the petals and sepals are usually only 3–3.5 mm long.
 There are between fifteen and eighteen, sometimes up to twenty, stamens and the style is 1.2–2 mm long and glabrous.
 Flowering occurs from January to July and the fruit is an elliptical, metallic blue drupe 8.2–16.5 mm long and 6.5–12.5 mm wide.

 This species is best identified among other Elaeocarpus species when in flower.